4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/06-Arrow-function/README.md

 ## 📝 Instructions:

-1. Rewrite the syntax of the current function to make it an arrow function.
+1. Rewrite the syntax of the current `multi` function to make it an arrow function.